How much does a music license cost for a business?

 The United States operates under a fragmented PRO system.
 A business that plays diverse popular music from the PRO repertoires needs separate licenses from ASCAP, BMI and SESAC, with the option to add GMR for full coverage.

-BMI License: from approximately $365 per year [2]
+BMI License: from the low hundreds of dollars per year [2]

-BMI, the largest of the three main PROs by catalogue size, charges around $365 per year for a small business license.
-Costs scale up significantly: larger venues or those with intensive music usage can pay $10,000 per year or more.
+BMI, the largest of the three main PROs by catalogue size, prices small-business licensing in similar territory, starting in the low hundreds of dollars per year.
+Costs scale up significantly: larger venues or those with intensive music usage pay many times the entry rate.
 BMI's rate structure includes specific add-ons for live performances, DJ events, and karaoke.
 Current rates: bmi.com/licensing

 GMR and master recording rights